jlund/ansible-go/README.md

 All of these variables are optional and should only be changed if you need to install a different version of Go (e.g. if you are installing on FreeBSD, or if you need to use an earlier release).

-go_path: The GOPATH environment variable, where packages will be stored.
-The go_bin variable should not be overriden, but it is where go binaries will be stored, will be added to PATH.
+go_path: The GOPATH environment variable and path to your Go workspace, the bin folder will be added to PATH.

+go_root: The GOROOT environment variable and path to your Go installation, the bin folder will be added to PATH.

 go_tarball: The tarball that you want to install.
 A list of options can be found on the [Go Downloads page](http://code.google.com/p/go/downloads/list).
 The default is the official x86 64-bit Linux tarball for the latest stable release.